Avery2/Avery2/README.md

   <div align="left">
   <details>
-    <summary>💔 Where's the cheese?</summary> 🕵🏻‍♂ Find it.
+    <summary>Where's the cheese?</summary> 🕵🏻‍♂ Find it.
 Use your senses.
     <!-- SMELL -->
     <details>
       <summary>👃</summary>